 Tip #1: Start with a warm greeting

-Naturally, any get well wishes for a coworker should start with a friendly greeting.
+Ideally, your ”get well soon” message should start with a friendly greeting.
 However, even this wording will depend on several factors, including:

-• How close you are to the person in question
+- How close you are to the person in question, and

 For example, if you’re sending the message over email, you’ll probably want to start with a “Dear [name]” or a simple “Hello, [name].”

-On the other hand, if you’re using the company’s employee communication app, you should be free to use more casual terms.
-In that case, a “hey, I heard you’re out sick today” should be a fine opener, as you can see from the Pumble example below.
+On the other hand, if you’re using an employee communication app like Pumble, you should be free to use a more casual greeting.
+Something along the lines of “Hey, I heard you’re out sick today” is a perfectly fine opener.

-At this point, you might want to think about what would be an appropriate tone to aim for with your get well soon message.
-Generally, it’s best to go for a mixture of professional and friendly.
+At this point, you might want to think about an appropriate tone to aim for with your ”get well soon” message.

-In addition to not being dismissive of someone’s health concerns, you should also take care not to sound as if you’re prying.
-Naturally, if you don’t know the coworker on a personal level, you shouldn’t dwell on the nature of their condition.
-Even stating your admiration for the way someone is handling their circumstances can trigger negative emotions.
+In addition to not being dismissive of someone’s health concerns, you should also try not to sound as if you’re prying.
+If you don’t know the coworker personally, you shouldn’t dwell on the nature of their condition.
+Even stating your admiration for how someone handles their circumstances can trigger negative emotions.

-Before sending your get well soon message, make sure it doesn’t:
+So, before sending your “get well soon” message, make sure it doesn’t:

-• Offer unwanted advice or anecdotes (e.g. “Actually, my husband had the same surgery last year and he only took a week to recover.
-I’ll send you a link where you can get the supplement he took!”)
+- Offer unwanted advice or anecdotes (e.g., “Actually, my husband had the same surgery last year, and he only took a week to recover.
+I’ll send you a link where you can get the supplement he took!”), or

 When in doubt, just keep the message short and sweet.
 That should allow you to avoid any mistakes and misunderstandings.